-Whether you live in a major city or the smallest town, your local board of health has statutory responsibility to address infectious diseases – like COVID-19 – through investigating known and suspected cases, recommending and enforcing quarantine and isolation (both voluntary and involuntary), making testing recommendations, reporting to state public health officials, and enforcing regulations around reopening.
-In this moment of crisis, we are relying on our local public health departments to protect us by coordinating with local hospitals and clinics, emergency response units, and law enforcement.
+Whether you live in a major city or the smallest town, your local board of health has statutory responsibility to address infectious diseases – like COVID-19 – by administering vaccines, investigating known and suspected cases, recommending and enforcing quarantine and isolation, reporting to state public health officials, and enforcing regulations around reopening.
+In this moment of crisis, we are relying on our local public health departments to protect us.

 The difficulty that we face in Massachusetts is the inconsistency in capacity and quality of local public health departments.
 This is a problem that MPHA has been raising for years.
 It is why we helped found the Coalition for Local Public Health several years ago and have vigorously supported passage of the SAPHE Act.
 The municipal approach to public health in our state – through the 351 cities and towns – means that there is substantial inefficiency and variability in service delivery.
 In particular, many small towns lack staff and instead rely entirely on volunteer boards of health.
 As a result they lack the capacity to meet the new demands being placed on them as a result of the current epidemic.

 To address the COVID-19 pandemic, MPHA is playing a critical coordination role, connecting the state’s COVID-19 Command Center with local public health departments and districts.
 Together with our partners in the Coalition for Local Public Health, we have developed a network of seven Crisis Affiliates, who are collectively responsible for supporting and directing state resources to local health departments in 227 municipalities.
 These Crisis Affiliates include regional planning organizations and existing public health umbrella groups.
 In addition, MPHA is working with our partners to identify critical unmet needs at the local level and advocating for additional support and resources from the State.